dhananjayan-r/PATONA_TASKS/README.md

 ## Bug / Feature Request
 If you find a bug , kindly open an issue [here](https://github.com/dhananjayan-r/Linkedin_scarper/issues) by including your search query and the expected result.

-If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/dhananjayan-r/Linkedin_scarper/issues).
-Please include sample queries and their corresponding results.

 ## Technologies Used
 ![](https://forthebadge.com/images/badges/made-with-python.svg)